ralfhenze/railplan/rail-network-planning/README.md

 Rail Network Plan:

+* the Rail Network Plan contains at least two Stations and one Track
 * the Rail Network Plan contains no stand-alone / unconnected Stations
 * the Rail Network Plan is a single graph without unconnected islands / sub-graphs
 * the TimePeriods of released Rail Network Plans are continuous without gaps and don't overlap